 SOJC graduate programs do not participate in the Registrar's "Degree Audits," which are listed in DuckWeb for undergraduate programs and some graduate programs.
 This has been a point of confusion for SOJC graduate students who attended UO as an undergraduate.
 As noted on DuckWeb, SOJC graduate degree requirements are listed in the graduate program handbook.
-If you have questions about your degree plan, please contact the Graduate Student Services Manager.
+If you have questions about your degree plan, please contact the Associate Director for Graduate Affairs.

-Continuous Enrollment
+Continuous Enrollment Policy